 Testing is a fundamental part of any production process.
-No matter what the product is, it is always tested for quality and defects before it reaches the customers so that they receive a fully-functioning quality product.
-The same applies to software products as well.
-In the world of software, the testing process is formally called Software Testing Life Cycle (STLC)!
+No matter what the product is, it is always tested for quality and defects before it reaches the customers so that they receive a fully functioning quality product.
+The same applies to products developed by software companies as well.
+In the world of software, the testing process is formally called the Software Testing Life Cycle (STLC).

 So if you are wondering how exactly is a software product tested, you need to understand what a software testing life cycle is and what steps are part of a successful software testing process.

 What is Software Testing Life Cycle?

 Software testing life cycle is a multi-step testing procedure that is carried out to certify a software product.
 It defines a series of phases that are performed by software engineers to test that the software is free of bugs and faults.

 You might already know that when developing software, it goes through phases of a software development life cycle (SDLC).
 So how is software development life cycle (SDLC) different from software testing life cycle (STLC)?

 The distinction between SDLC and STLC is actually very simple!
 SDLC outlines the steps of the overall software development process, all the way from gathering requirements to deployment and maintenance of the software.
 Testing is a step in SDLC that is performed before deployment.
 It is also commonly referred to as Quality Assurance.

 STLC, on the other hand, is a series of steps performed within the testing phase.
 It outlines sequential phases and activities that are performed while testing a software product.